NickRoss/2025-Data-24100/class_notes/17_mcp_implementation.md

 - Tools are automatically registered when the decorator runs
 - Responses use **type aliases** from `models.py` to document structure
 - FastMCP uses these type hints to build better JSON Schemas
-- Functions still use `httpx` to call the Flask API
+- Tools are async functions that use `httpx` to make HTTP requests to the Flask API (see Lecture 18 for details on async/httpx)
 - Type aliases make the code more readable and help FastMCP understand response structures

 **How decorators register tools:**